Soviet empire: Neutral states

+Finland

 The position of Finland was complex.
-During World War II, the Soviet Union invaded Finland in the Winter War, which ended with the 1940 Moscow Peace Treaty.
+The Soviet Union invaded Finland on 30 November 1939, launching the Winter War.
+The Soviets intended to install their Finnish Democratic Republic puppet government into Helsinki and annex Finland into the Soviet Union.
+Fierce Finnish resistance prevented the Soviets from achieving this objective, and the Moscow Peace Treaty was signed on 12 March 1940, with hostilities ending the following day.

 Finland would re-enter the Second World War when they invaded the Soviet Union alongside Germany in late June 1941.
-The war ended in Soviet victory, but Finland retained most of its territory and its market economy, trading on the Western markets and ultimately joining the Western currency system.
+Finland reclaimed all territory lost in the Winter War, and would proceed to occupy additional territory in East Karelia.
+The Soviet Vyborg–Petrozavodsk offensive of 1944 pushed Finland out of this territory, but Finland halted the offensive at the Battle of Tali-Ihantala.
+The Moscow Armistice brought the Continuation War to an end.
+Finland retained most of its territory and its market economy, trading on the Western markets and ultimately joining the Western currency system.

 Nevertheless, although Finland was considered neutral, the Finno-Soviet Treaty of 1948 significantly limited Finnish freedom of operation in foreign policy.
 It required Finland to defend the Soviet Union from attacks through its territory, which in practice prevented Finland from joining NATO, and effectively gave the Soviet Union a veto in Finnish foreign policy.
 Thus, the Soviet Union could exercise "imperial" hegemonic power even towards a neutral state.
 Under the Paasikivi–Kekkonen doctrine, Finland sought to maintain friendly relations with the Soviet Union, and extensive bilateral trade developed.
 In the West, this led to fears of the spread of "Finlandization", where Western allies would no longer reliably support the United States and NATO.